vidyasonawane/RahulMahale.io/content/blogs/How-pointers-are-related-to-array.md

 ![pointers](/images/pointers.jpg)

 Thus in above example we have scanned and printed and array by a+i and *(a+i ) because compiler treats a+i as &a[i] and *(a+i) as a[i].
-Moreover we can use this notations in functions and while calling them we can just pass the pointer variable as a parameter or an original variable with the address (&).
+Moreover, we can use these notations in functions and while calling them we can just pass the pointer variable as a parameter or an original variable with the address (&).

 Let us consider another example to clear the idea.